-Classical slowing down theory was first formulated by Rosenbluth, et al., in 1957^{17} , followed by Rostoker's extension of the theory to a homogenous background magnetic field in 1960^8 , using the BBGKY theory approach.
-Here we briefly discuss nonmagnetized classical slowing down theory in order to emphasize a few of its scaling properties in the context of PIC codes and formulate an appropriate model for comparison with subsequent simulations.
+The classical slowing down theory was first formulated by Rosenbluth et al., in 1957,17 followed by Rostoker's extension of the theory to a homogenous background magnetic field in 1960,8 using the BBGKY theory approach.
+Here, we briefly discuss nonmagnetized classical slowing down theory in order to emphasize a few of its scaling properties in the context of PIC codes and formulate an appropriate model for comparison with subsequent simulations.